[DSI Logo] Design Systems, Inc.

 Three levels of security are immediately available.
 (1) Each user must Logon to identify themselves.
 Passwords may be assigned.
 (2) Each user may be assigned to a Private Account - files and resources are only available to those that share an Account.
 (3) Files may be designated with Read, Write, Erase, Execute, Hidden and Modifiable protection.

-In addition, if the system is networked, The network server will only allow Network users to Logon (with optional Password) if they have been named specifically.
+In addition, if the system is networked, The network server has a dual layer of that protects the LAN from external access except when specifically authorized.
+This will only allow Network users to Logon (with optional Password) if they have been named specifically.
 Unlimited access can also be programmed for completely public machines.
 Selective access to programs is also a rudimentary security feature, since users may be assigned privilege levels and have access to only those programs at that privilege level and below.
 Remote network users can be blocked or allowed entry by Logon and password.
+The security system can be configured at a far greater depth than most UNIX based systems, making THEOS an ideal system for military or defence applications.

 Security and anti-corruption are two primary strengths of these networked business systems.
 The software is entirely proprietary and there is very limited distribution of the source code.